 Normally elbow connectors on the cables which attach to bushings on the power transformer to maintain a dead front and not exposed the energized conductors.
-By this way crew can open a section of cable just by simply pull an elbow off from the transformer bushing and place it on a parking stand and which is an elbow bushing intended for holding an energized elbow connector.
+In this way, the crew can open a section of cable just by simply pull an elbow off from the transformer bushing and place it on a parking stand and which is an elbow bushing intended for holding an energized elbow connector.

-Interface between the overhead circuit system and the URD circuit system is the riser pole.
-At the riser pole cable terminations provide the interface between the insulated cable and the bare overhead conductors or cable.
+The interface between the overhead circuit system and the URD circuit system is the riser pole.
+At the riser pole, cable terminations provide the interface between the insulated cable and the bare overhead conductors or cable.
 Pothead terminations grade the insulation to prevent any kind of excessive electrical stress on the insulation.

-But it’s true that underground residential distribution system had some difficulties, especially high cable failure rates.
+But it’s true that the underground residential distribution system had some difficulties, especially high cable failure rates.
 Then in the late 1960s and early 1970s, given the durability of plastics, the polyethylene cables installed at that time were thought to have a life of at least 50 years.